jessewaites/piratebroadcast.github.io/_posts/2017-11-28-Installing-Drift-In-A-Ruby-On-Rails-or-Jekyll-Applicaiton.md

 <p>So I've seen this tool Drift around for a bit now and thought to myself, "Could I install thing into my personal site that runs on the Jekyll framework?
 Could I easily add the Drift Conversational Marketing into a Ruby on Rails app?
 I wonder how long it would take me?"
 I considered it a personal challenge to get it set up and deployed as quickly as possible.
 I started the clock and got to work onboarding through the free tier of their website.</p>

 <p>So, spoiler alert: It was super easy and I was done in less that 5 minutes.
-I went through their creation wizard (Select "Javascript" for Jekyll / Ruby on Rails), uploaded my avatar into the system, and had some javascript copies to my clipboard in a matter of minutes.</p>
+I went through their creation wizard (Select "Javascript" for Jekyll / Ruby on Rails), uploaded my avatar into the system, and had some javascript copied to my clipboard in a matter of minutes.</p>

 <p>In Jekyll, open up includes/head.html and paste it into that partial.
 Save it.
 Commit it, deploy it.
 For Rails, you'll want to open views/shared/header.html.erb and paste the js there.<p>

 <p>It literally was one of the easiest things I've ever added to this site and now I have a super cool chat box on my personal website.
+You can see it in action on the bottom right corner of this page, the little red box.
 Head on over to Drift.com and check them out sometime.</p>